 Our operations, and those of our contractors and consultants, could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics, acts of terrorism, acts of war and other natural or man-made disasters or business interruptions, for which we are predominantly self-insured.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.
 We may rely on third-party manufacturers to produce and process our product candidates.
-Our ability to obtain clinical supplies of our product candidates could be disrupted if the operations of these suppliers are affected by a man-made or natural disaster or other business interruption.
+Our ability to obtain clinical supplies of our product candidates could be disrupted if the operations of these suppliers are affected by a man-made or natural disaster, pandemics, epidemics, or other business interruption, including the recent novel strain of coronavirus (SARS-CoV-2) that originally surfaced in Wuhan, China in December 2019.
+The extent to which COVID-19 impacts our business will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain SARS-CoV-2 or treat its impact, among others.
+If any disaster were to occur, our ability to operate our clinical trials could be seriously, or potentially completely, impaired.
 Our corporate headquarters are in California near major earthquake faults and fire zones.
 Our operations and financial condition could suffer in the event of a major earthquake, fire or other natural disaster.